 - Kansas Heart hospital paid the ransom after an attack in May, only to have the attackers hold the files hostage until a second payment was made.
 The hospital declined to pay the second ransom.

 Several experts have hypothesized reasons for the surge including increased availability of open source code and promise of high profit margins prompting amateur criminals to rush to enter the ransomware game.
 Some experts attribute the spike in ransomware activity to copycat attackers seeing dollar signs in the news coverage of the success of the media and hospital attacks earlier in the year.
-From the Infoblox DNS Threat Index Report:
+From the Infoblox DNS Threat Index Report [link no longer available]:

 “What has changed over the past quarter or two is a shift from small-dollar heists targeting consumers to larger, more profitable attacks on commercial entities.
 And as news of this success has spread, certainly through underground networks and ironically through general media coverage of the danger, cybercriminals have apparently taken notice.”